rackerlabs/technical-blog/_posts/2015-08-24-data-science-baltimore.md

 ![02]({% asset_path 2015-08-24-data-science-baltimore/baltimore_salaries02.png %})

 Hey now!
 Now we are getting somewhere.
-The salary for Police Officer's looks pretty high compared to other roles.
+The salary for Police Officers looks pretty high compared to other roles.
 It also has 1866 employees fitting this role.
 Let's graph it.
-First let's prepare the data as we want to see it in the graph.
-The sum of salary, sorted descending.
+First, let's prepare the data as we want to see it in the graph.
+Specifically we want the sum of salary, sorted descending.

 ```python
 aggregated = grouped.agg([np.sum])